 Other resources For further reference see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.
 See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.

-Logic
+Logic dee also the Fixt's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.
 Dependent on [SO 13] will be applicable for reporting if answer option 1.B was selected in [SO 7].
 [SO 13] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].

-Gateway to N/A
+Gateway to N/A Assessment Not assessed

-Assessment

-Not assessed

-Indicator ID Dependent on: SO 7 Sub-section PRI Principle Type of indicator SO 14 Gateway to: N/A Investee engagement including voting 2, 5 PLUS VOLUNTARY TO DISCLOSE

-During the reporting year, in which collaborative initiatives focused on engaging with investees did your organisation or service providers/external investment managers acting on your behalf participate to make progress on your sustainability outcomes?

-Please describe below: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]
+Indicator ID SO 14 Dependent on: Gateway to: SO 7 N/A Investee Sub-section e engagement including voting PRI Principle 2, 5 Type of indicator PLUS VOLUNTARY TO DISCLOSE During the reporting year, in which collaborative initiatives focused on engaging with investees did your organisation or service providers/external investment managers acting on your behalf participate to make progress on your sustainability outcomes? ders/external Please describe below: (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above]

 Explanatory notes Purpose of indicator This indicator aims to gain insights into the collaborative investee engagement initiatives in which signatories participated during the reporting year to make progress on their sustainability outcomes.
 Signatories can lead and participate in collective initiatives to engage with investees in order to make progress on their sustainability outcomes.
 Collective engagement spreads the cost of shaping sustainability outcomes and is central to making progress on them at scale.
 Additional reporting guidance Responses to this indicator should provide details on each relevant collaborative investee engagement initiative signatories participated in to make progress on their sustainability outcomes.
 They should include the initiative's name (if applicable) and how it is expected to contribute to making progress on each relevant sustainability outcome.
-Other resources For further reference see Part 4 of Investing with SDG outcomes: A five-part framework.
-See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.
+0 For further reference see Part 4 of Investing with SDG outcomes: A five-part framework.
+Other resources See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.
 Logic

 Dependent on [SO 14] will be applicable for reporting if answer option 2.B was selected in [SO 7].
 [SO 14] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].

-Gateway to sateway to N/A
+Gateway to N/A

 Assessment

 Not assessed

-Indicator ID Dependent on: SO 7 Sub-section PRI Principle Type of indicator SO 15 Gateway to: N/A Investee engagement including voting 2 PLUS VOLUNTARY TO DISCLOSE

-Which of the following best describes your organisation's default position regarding collaborative initiatives to engage with investees in order to make progress on your sustainability outcomes?
+Indicator ID Dependent on: SO 15 Gateway to: SO 7 N/A Sub-section Investee engagement including voting PRI Principle 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE Which of the following best describes your organisation's default position regarding collaborative initiatives to engage with investees in order to make progress on your sustainability outcomes?
+O (B) We collabo orate when our indi vidual efforts have been u suffers from a collective action problem, and, as a result, we nsuccessful or are likely to be unsuccessful, i.e. as an escala mise resource cost to our organisation • • orative efforts

-- O (A) We recognise that progress on sustainability outcomes suffers from a collective action problem, and, as a result, we actively prefer collaborative efforts - O (B) We collaborate when our individual efforts have been unsuccessful or are likely to be unsuccessful, i.e. as an escalation tool - O (C) We collaborate in situations where doing so would minimise resource cost to our organisation - O (D) We do not have a default position but collaborate on a case-by-case basis
+O (D) We do not have a default position but collaborate on a case-by-case basis